TnTech-ECE/F25_Team4_SmartGolfVisor/Reports/Completed_Conceptual_Design.md

 1. The selected launch monitor, app, and visor  **shall** wireless communicate shot metrics via BLE (Bluetooth Low Energy) at 2.4 GHz.
 2. The microcontroller **shall** wirelessly receive the shot metrics via BLE (Bluetooth Low Energy) at 2.4 GHz.
 3. The microcontroller **shall** be supplied and operate with 3.3V power signal.
-4. The IMU **shall** use SPI serial protocol to interface with the ESP32-P4.
+4. The IMU and OLED display **shall** use SPI serial protocol to interface with the microcontroller.
-5. The mini OLED display **shall** use 2-lane MIPI DSI interfacing with the ESP32-P4 due to board restrictions.
 6. All hardware **shall** be designed to integrate with the Physical Visor Design Subsystem for structural compatibility.

 <p align="center">